 - 6 ice cubes

-- Combine everything in the base of a blender, and process until smooth.
+- Combine everything in the blender and process until smooth.

-- Pour into two glasses and sprinkle with extra cacao nibs and chia seeds, if desired.
+- Pour into two glasses and sprinkle with extra cacao nibs and chia seeds.